xavierdpt/endometriose/zen/macrophages.md

 ## Secretory Functions and Tissue Regulation

-Macrophages are prolific secretory cells that produce a vast array of bioactive molecules.
+Macrophages are secretory cells that produce a vast array of bioactive molecules.
 These secreted factors include cytokines that regulate inflammation and immune responses, growth factors that promote tissue repair and angiogenesis, and enzymes that remodel extracellular matrix.
 The specific secretory profile depends on the macrophage's activation state and tissue environment.

 Pro-inflammatory cytokines like TNF-α, IL-1β, and IL-6 coordinate local inflammatory responses and recruit additional immune cells.
 Anti-inflammatory mediators such as IL-10 and TGF-β help resolve inflammation and promote tissue healing.
 Growth factors like vascular endothelial growth factor (VEGF) and platelet-derived growth factor (PDGF) stimulate angiogenesis and fibroblast proliferation.